 - Improved memory and reaction times, while people who continued taking benzodiazepines declined in both these areas.

-Studies have shown that in people who continue to take benzodiazepines long-term, there is:
+- Conversely, studies have shown that older people who continue to take benzodiazepines long-term have:

 So, in summary, coming off a long-term benzodiazepine or Z drug:

 - Is likely to improve your memory, reaction time, alertness, and quality of life.